urban233/PySSA/README.md

 To uninstall PySSA, open the PySSA-Installer and uninstall the components which should get removed.

+To install PySSA in an offline environment the <a href="https://github.com/urban233/PySSACliInstaller">"PySSA-CLI-Installer"</a> can be used.
+This is a command line tool that installs ColabFold and PySSA without an internet connection.
+The WSL2 needs to be setup beforehand.
+Mamba/Conda should be installed with the install_mamba.bat file.
+To update PySSA it is necessary to uninstall and then install the component that gets updated.

 ### Source code
 It is also possible to install PySSA without the help of the PySSA-Installer.
 In order to install PySSA a WSL2 environment needs to be setup and a WSL2